Losing momentum in continuous-time stochastic optimisation: Heterogeneous-in-time

-We now reach the aforementioned intermediate goal where we show a bound between the system \eqref{eq:AS:pqeiei} and its limiting equation \eqref{Eq_SGPC}.
-Again, we need to additionally ask for some underlying convexity; strong convexity in this case.
+We {have now attained} the aforementioned intermediate goal where we show a bound between the system \eqref{eq:AS:pqeiei} and its limiting equation \eqref{Eq_SGPC}.
+We need to additionally ask for some underlying convexity; strong convexity in this case: { Indeed, we aim to show that $q_{\tau_n}-\theta_{\tau_n}$ is contractive.
+Assumption \ref{as1.2} would only lead to contractivity of $q_{\tau_n}-\theta_*$.}